 Issuer Risk.
-Fund performance depends on the performance of individual securities to which the Fund has exposure.
+Fund performance depends on the performance of individual securities to which the Fund or the Underlying Fund has exposure.
 Changes in the financial condition or credit rating of an issuer of those securities may cause the value of the securities to decline.